Wilfrick/Hanab-Convention/Condensed_Reference V2.md

 We then want to consider the values of clues, and of discarding.

-We give discarding a value of -1, as it wastes a turn (no one learns anything directly from this).
+We give discarding a value of 0, as it wastes a turn (no one learns anything directly from this) but you gain a clue.
 However, sometimes this is the best thing to do.

 We assign to each clue the value of the highest value card that it will generate, minus some penalty (-1 if you have nothing to play, -3 if you had at least one playable card)?
 I need to see if this works in practice, but hopefully it does.